Mundaring Toy Library

 • Please designate a safe place at home to store packaging.
 Once you borrow a toy you are responsible for its care and the packaging.

-• If a toy is found to have missing or broken part/s after being taken home, please leave a message on 0477 837 583 or email MundaringToyLibrary@outlook.com immediately.
+• If a toy is found to have missing or broken part/s after being taken home, please email mundaringtoylibrary@outlook.com immediately.

 Returning Toys: